UkoeHB/bevy_girk/USAGE.md

 The game is a single-threaded authoritative app where game logic is executed.
 Clients communicate with the game app via a `renet` server/client relationship, and game state is replicated to clients with `bevy_replicon`/`bevy_replicon_repair`.
 Networking details are mostly hidden by `bevy_girk` APIs.

+**Visibility Control**

+Game apps use `bevy_replicon_attributes` to control visibility of entities and game messages.
+- Game entities *will not replicate* if you do not give them a `Visibility` component.
+Use `vis!(Global)` if you want all clients to see an entity.
+See `bevy_replicon_attributes` for more details.
+- Use `bevy_replicon_attributes::ClientAttributes` for adding/removing client attributes (to control which visibility conditions each client satisfies).
+- Use `GameMessageSender` to send game messages filtered by visibility conditions.

 **Setup**

 - Implement a `GameFactory` for making game apps.
 Your factory should use `prepare_girk_game_app()` to set up `bevy_girk`-related systems and resources (if you don't use that helper than none of the information below will be accurate).